overviewer/Minecraft-Overviewer/docs/design/oil.rst

         actually used in the body of the class it appears, and RegionSet is only used for a couple of irrelevant things that could probably be moved elsewhere (persistent data handling).
 Mark this as TODO.

+    .. method:: __init__(worldobj, regionsetobj, assetmanagerobj, options, rendererobj, outputdir)

+        Initialize the TileSet object with the given parameters.

+        :param worldobj: The world object to render from.
+This parameter is obsolete and will be removed.
+        :type worldobj: :class:`.World`
+        :param regionsetobj: The regionset to render from.
+This parameter is obsolete and will be removed.
+        :type regionsetobj: :class:`.RegionSet`
+        :param assetmanagerobj: Since the TileSet object needs to output some metadata, this is done through the assetmanager.
+This will also probably be removed in the future, in favor of the TileSet handling its own metadata.
+        :type assetmanagerobj: :class:`~overviewer.assetmanager.AssetManager`
+        :param options: The options dictionary.
+See the class docstring for valid and required options.
+        :type options: dict
+        :param rendererobj: Typically an :class:`.IsometricRenderer` object,
+            this is any renderer object.
+This determines what we are actually rendering.
+        :type rendererobj: :class:`.Renderer`
+        :param outputdir: The path on the filesystem to output our files.
+        :type outputdir: str

 Chunk Scanning
 --------------